Boulevard Bridge: History

 On November 24, 1969, the RMA, which was building Richmond's new expressway system at the time, purchased the Boulevard Bridge for $1.2 million.
 The toll on the bridge was kept at 10 cents until 1988, when it was doubled to 20 cents.

 In August 1992, the RMA closed the bridge for 18 months to complete extensive renovation work, which included widening the existing lanes, installing new toll booths and equipment on the north end of the bridge, and improving safe access for bicycles and pedestrians.
 The bridge reopened in October 1993.

-The toll was increased again in 1998 to 25 cents.
-In 2008, the RMA increased the tolls on all of its roads, bringing the Boulevard Bridge to its current rate of 35 cents.
-Despite the renovation work in the early 1990s, weight restrictions on the bridge limit vehicles to under 7,500 lbs.
+The toll was increased in 1998 to 25 cents.

+In 2008, the RMA increased the tolls on all of its roads, bringing the Boulevard Bridge to the rate of 35 cents.

+Tolls

+The current toll rate is 50 cents or 45 cents with EZ-Pass.